tableau/connector-plugin-sdk/docs/example.md

 - Connection Matcher
 - Connection Normalizer

 The TDR file also includes the driver-resolver section.
-The <span style="color:blue; font-family: courier new">driver-resolver</span> is currently only used for ODBC drivers.
+The <span font-family: courier new">driver-resolver</span> is currently only used for ODBC drivers.
 JDBC connectors can specify the driver name in the URL built by the connection builder JavaScript.

-Tableau database connections have a unique type, the <span style="color:blue; font-family: courier new">class</span> attribute.
+Tableau database connections have a unique type, the <span style="font-family: courier new">class</span> attribute.
-For example, all Postgres connections have the same <span style="color:blue; font-family: courier new">class</span>.
+For example, all Postgres connections have the same <span style="font-family: courier new">class</span>.
 Each connection also has a set of _connection attributes_ with unique values.
 Typically these attributes include the database server, username, and password.
 If the attributes and their values are identical then the connections are considered the same and can be reused and shared within the Tableau process.